-AILALink: A resource from the American Immigration Lawyers Association containing statutes, regulations, select cases, agency correspondence and manuals, government liaison minutes, forms, and AILA publications. || Remote Access
+AILALink: A resource from the American Immigration Lawyers Association containing statutes, regulations, selected cases, agency correspondence and manuals, government liaison minutes, forms, and AILA publications. || Remote Access

 CALI: Provides more than 100 interactive lessons and tutorials to help students learn the law.
-(Accessible via Internet/First time users must register via the CALI web site.
+(Accessible via Internet/First-time users must register via the CALI web site.
 Contact the Circulation Desk to acquire an access code.)

 Death Penalty Worldwide: A free web resource containing information about the death penalty in various countries, death penalty crimes, decisions by various human rights organizations, and other death penalty related information (hosted by Cornell University Law School).

-Digital Public Library of America: A free web resource containing scans of items from the collections of numerous American libraries including U.S. government publications provided by the Government Printing Office and Texas government documents (EX: Texas Register) provided by the University of North Texas.
+Digital Public Library of America: A free web resource containing scans of items from the collections of numerous American libraries, including U.S. government publications provided by the Government Printing Office and Texas government documents (EX: Texas Register) provided by the University of North Texas.

 FRASER: FRASER is a free repository that preserves and provides access to economic and banking data and policy documents from various sources collected and provided by the St. Louis Federal Reserve.

-U.S. Congressional Documents Collection: Bound Congressional Record and its predecessors including the Annals of Congress, Register of Debates, Congressional Globe, Congressional Record, American State Papers, and Journals of the Continental Congress in an imaged-based searchable format. || Remote Access
+U.S. Congressional Documents Collection: Bound Congressional Record and its predecessors, including the Annals of Congress, Register of Debates, Congressional Globe, Congressional Record, American State Papers, and Journals of the Continental Congress in an image-based searchable format. || Remote Access

-World Trial Collection: Contains hundreds of documents, including trial transcripts and other critical court documents, as well as monographs that analyzing and debating the decisions in famous trials throughout history, as well as biographies of some of the greatest trial lawyers in history. || Remote Access
+World Trial Collection: Contains hundreds of documents, including trial transcripts and other critical court documents, as well as monographs that analyze the decisions of famous trials throughout history, as well as biographies of some of the most outstanding trial lawyers in history. || Remote Access

 Homeland Security Digital Library (HSDL): The Homeland Security Digital Library (HSDL) is the nation's premier collection of documents related to homeland security policy, strategy, and organizational management.
-The HSDL is sponsored by the U.S. Department of Homeland Security's National Preparedness Directorate, FEMA and the Naval Postgraduate School Center for Homeland Defense and Security.
-Resources here will be of special interest to people researching in the areas of national security law and immigration. || Remote Access
+The U.S. Department of Homeland Security's National Preparedness Directorate, FEMA, and the Naval Postgraduate School Center for Homeland Defense and Security sponsor HSDL.
+Resources here will be of particular interest to people researching in the areas of national security law and immigration. || Remote Access

 Investment Arbitration Reporter (IAReporter): An electronic news service tracking cross-border arbitrations between foreign investors and their host governments.
-Our reports help a broad range of readers - including lawyers, academics and government officials - stay abreast of the latest lawsuits and policy developments in the field of international investment law. || Remote Access:
+Our reports help a broad range of readers - including lawyers, academics, and government officials - stay abreast of the latest lawsuits and policy developments in the field of international investment law. || Remote Access (temporarily unavailable)

-Municode: Municode, more formally known as Municipal Code Corporation, is the largest private sector publisher of municipal ordinances, responsible for the codification and publication of municipal codes for more than 2,700 cities and counties in all 50 states.
+Municode: Municode, more formally known as Municipal Code Corporation, is the largest private-sector publisher of municipal ordinances, responsible for the codification and publication of municipal codes for more than 2,700 cities and counties in all 50 states.
 This free version provides browsing or limited searching of a municipality's code (but not multiple different codes simultaneously).
 Once you follow the link, use the "Library" tab at the upper-right of the screen to browse the codes.
 Select the state you need and then the municipality.
-Also note the Help tab in the upper right corner.
+Also, note the Help tab in the upper right corner.

 National Center for Interstate Compacts Database: CSG's National Center for Interstate Compacts Database allows you to search more than 1,500 statutes for state-by-state interstate compact membership, serving as a useful search tool for researching interstate compacts.
 (Free database)

-NatLaw World: Collection of Latin American and Mexican legislation and regulatory materials.
-Legislation is organized by country and subject matter.
-This used to be called InterAm Database. || Remote Access
+NatLaw World: Collection of Latin American and Mexican legislation and regulatory materials. || Remote Access

 ProDoc: Document management software.
 (Only accessible via Law School network computers.)

-ProQuest History Vault: Primary source materials from ProQuest's University Publications of America (UPA) Collection in a digital format.
+ProQuest History Vault: This primary source material is a product of ProQuest's University Publications of America (UPA) Collection in a digital format.
 Currently, we subscribe to the Southern Life & Slavery portion consisting of three modules: Slavery and the Law and two modules of Southern Life and African American History, 1775-1915, Plantations Records. || Remote Access

 Reginfo.gov: A page from the Executive Office of the President that offers data about federal regulation, including the Unified Agenda.
-(Accessible via Internet.)
+(Accessible via the Internet.)

 SmartCILP: Faculty Only.
 Weekly email notification of articles recently indexed in the Current Index to Legal Periodicals from pre-selected topics.
-(Accessible via Internet/To set up an account consult the Faculty Guide or contact Circulation Desk for the authorization code.)
+(Accessible via Internet/To set up an account, consult the Faculty Guide or contact Circulation Desk for the authorization code.)

 Social Science Research Network: A series of electronic journals of abstracts, working papers as well as articles accepted for publication in various areas of law.
 (Accessible via Internet/Contact the Circulation Desk for assistance.)